 Summary of SSG Committee Meeting May 6, 2013

-Arthur wrote to the Tannery landlord and got the gravel removed from in front of our door and some large metal planks taken away too.
+Arthur wrote to the Tannery landlord and got the gravel removed from in

 .